Develop a Marketing Strategy to Get Results

 For services, the 7 elements of a marketing plan are the 7 P’s of the services marketing mix.
 These are product, price, place, promotion, people, physical evidence and process.

-Do you need help developing a business plan and go-to-market strategy?
-As a business advisor, Ronan has considerable experience developing actionable sales and marketing plans.
-Ronan’s plans have resulted in funding being approved by Enterprise Ireland and the County Enterprise Board.
+Do you need help developing a sales and marketing plans and go-to-market strategy?
+As a business advisor, Ronan has considerable experience developing actionable business plans.
 This will give you the roadmap to success.
+Ronan’s plans have resulted in successful sales strategies and funding being approved by Enterprise Ireland and the County Enterprise Board.